Rowdy Tellez Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 9.1 K/9, the 10th-best in MLB.
+- The pitching staff for the Diamondbacks has a collective 9.1 K/9, which ranks 12th in MLB.

-- The Diamondbacks' 4.78 team ERA ranks 19th among all league pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.97).

-- Diamondbacks pitchers combine to surrender the third-most home runs in baseball (18 total, 1.6 per game).
+- Diamondbacks pitchers combine to surrender 21 total home runs at a clip of 1.8 per game (third-most in the league).

-- Kelly (0-1) pitches for the Diamondbacks to make his third start of the season.
+- Jameson makes his first start of the season for the Diamondbacks.

-- In his most recent time out on Friday, the right-hander threw 5 2/3 innings against the Los Angeles Dodgers, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.